Carefulcomplex/Carefulcomplex/README.md

-- 👋 Hi, I’m @Carefulcomplex
+- 👋 Hi, I’m @Carefulcomplex (yotam yohanes)
-- 👀 I’m interested in python
+- 👀 I’m interested in python and I'm an absolute begginer
-- 🌱 I’m currently learning pythons
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on I'm begginer so I don't know how to start
 - 📫 How to reach me ...@yotamyohanes@gmail.com